Ehnryu/build/README.md

 # you can also not print the contents of the line
 @dp echo "not printing contents so you can only see this"
 # As you've seen, you can make comments with #
+# While not needed for --build this is needed to run specific functions:
+\endfunc
+func run_me_only:
+echo "You ran me only"
+\endfunc
+# type "build -r run_me_only <args>" to only run that function
 ```